How to Get Solar as an Apartment Owner: Your Options Explained

 Under this initiative, retailers agree to offset some or all of customers’ power usage by purchasing electricity through accredited renewable generators.

 Unfortunately, the cost of GreenPower is passed onto the consumer – meaning you will have to pay a little more than you would for standard electricity (around 5-10 cents more per kWh).
-For this reason, it’s worth considering switching to a greener provider instead as you may find you get a better deal overall while also supporting long-term investments in renewable energy.
+For this reason, it’s worth considering switching to a greener provider instead, as you may find you get a better deal overall while also supporting long-term investments in renewable energy.

-Bonus: Solar Windows
+3. Bonus: Solar windows

 In the not-too-distant future, Australians living in high-rise apartments could access solar generated from the windows of their building.